Actively Recruiting

 - Be able to provide signed informed consent.

-- Have clinically significant CMV infection with one of the following: refractory CMV infection (over 1 log increase in CMV copies after 2 weeks of treatment), probable refractory CMV infection (persistent CMV DNA with less than 1 log increase after 2 weeks), resistant CMV defined by genetic mutation, or refractory CMV disease with worsening symptoms after 2 weeks of antiviral therapy.
+- Present with clinically significant CMV infection and have one of the following: refractory CMV infection with over 1 log increase in CMV copies after 2 weeks of antiviral therapy;

 You will not qualify if you...

-- Not meeting the inclusion criteria.
+- Patients who do not meet the inclusion criteria.

-- Allergy to murine antibodies or iron-dextran.
+- Patients with allergy to murine antibodies or iron-dextran.

-- Uncontrolled bacterial or fungal infections.
+- Patients with uncontrolled bacterial or fungal infections.

 AI-Screening